• Home

 Instructions

 • Preheat oven to 450 degrees.
-Line cookie sheet with foil for easy cleanup.
+Line a baking sheet with foil or parchment paper for easy cleanup.

-• Cut squash in half, from top to bottom, and lay cut side up on prepared cookie sheet.
+• Cut squash in half, from top to bottom.
+Scoop out pulp and seeds.
+Lay cut side up on the prepared baking sheet.
+If it doesn't lie flat, cut a bit off the bottom.

-• Mix 6 tablespoons butter, brown sugar and maple syrup together.
-Brush the top and insides of squash with pastry brush.
+• Mix 3 tablespoons melted butter, brown sugar, and maple syrup together.
+Brush the top and insides of all the squash with a pastry brush.
 Lightly salt & pepper it to taste.
-Roast in oven for about 30 minutes.
+Roast in the oven for 30 minutes.

 • While squash is cooking, prepare quinoa.
 You can prepare it with the usual 1 cup quinoa to 2 cups water or substitute 1 cup vegetable broth and 1 cup orange juice for the water.
 Bring to a boil, cover and cook 15 minutes.
 Set aside.

 • Prepare stuffing ingredients.
-Heat large skillet with olive oil.
-Saute onions, shallots, celery and garlic until softened, about 6-8 minutes.
-Season with thyme, sage and salt & pepper to taste.
+Place olive oil in a large skillet and heat over medium-high heat.
+Saute onions, shallots, celery, and garlic until softened, about 6-8 minutes.
+Season with thyme, sage, and salt & pepper to taste.

 • Remove onion-garlic mixture from heat and stir in 2 cups cooked quinoa (save the rest for Quinoa Spinach Cakes or Tabouli), pecans and diced apples.

-• Divide stuffing between the squash halves.
-Drizzle with remaining 1 tablespoon of butter.
-Place back in oven and cook for an additional 30 minutes or until squash is tender.
+• Divide stuffing between the partailly cooked squash halves.
+Drizzle with the remaining 1 tablespoon of butter.
+Place them back in the oven and cook for an additional 30 minutes or until the squash are tender.

 • Garnish with parsley if desired.